HPLC-ECD (Electrochemical Detection) Fundamentals

 Specificity is made by Separation and Detection

 As explained in the Applied Potential section, losing specificity at the ECD can be a problem.
 This can be prevented by choosing the appropriate separating conditions before the detector and so removing any peak that may be included at the lower potential.
-Thus, choosing the appropriate separating conditions specific to the sample is as important as choosing the appropriate applied potential.
+Thus, choosing the appropriate separating conditions specific to the sample is as important as choosing the appropriately applied potential.
 This is the only way to prevent a loss in selectivity.
 Theoretically, filtrating out the lower potential compounds by applying a lower potential before the final detector would ease this selectivity problem.
 When you need robust sensitivity, this procedure is not practical.
 The electric current upstream from the lower potential compounds flows to the other detector(s) located downstream.
 This is a complicated system and can also become an obstacle in attaining high sensitivity.
 In the next section, we will describe the latest and most practical technology of ECD using two cells.

 A Combination of Amperometry and Coulometry

 Coulometric cells can completely electrolyze compounds if the applied voltage is high enough.
-Another advantage of coulometry is less distribution of flow in the cell.
+Another advantage of coulometry is a less distribution of flow in the cell.
 This results in most of the analytes in the coulometric cell reaching the amperometric detector linearly.
-Thus, the combination of the coulometric cell (characterized as less distribution of flow and 100% electrolysis cell), and the amperometric cell (higher sensitivity) work excellently to detect certain compounds which are more difficult to oxidize than to reduce.
-In preparatory electrolyzing, the analytes are electrochemically modified and easily detected at the second cell.
+Thus, the combination of the coulometric cell (characterized as a less distribution of flow and 100% electrolysis cell), and the amperometric cell (higher sensitivity) work excellently to detect certain compounds which are more difficult to oxidize than to reduce.
+In preparatory electrolyzing, the analytes are electrochemically changed and easily detected in the second cell.
 For example, 3-nitrotyrosine (3-NT) is reduced easily but has a high oxidative potential.
 After the separation column, the coulometric cell works to apply a reduced potential and convert the 3-NT to its reduced form.
 At the amperometric detector located after the coulometric cell, the reduced form of 3-NT can be oxidized with high sensitivity using a lower potential than the oxidative potential of the 3-NT.

 HPLC-ECD Method Optimization